vbepipe/Benchmarking-AI/nanoGPT/Presentation/Presentation-Custom18-VictoryGLU.md

 **Avoid:**
 - CustomV2 for any system that may scale beyond 6 layers (poor scaling characteristics)
-- GELU for any application given consistent underperformance across all depths

 **Special case:** CustomV2 may be considered for fixed 6-layer architectures where scaling is guaranteed never to occur, though VictoryGLU remains competitive at this depth (1.5021 vs 1.4887, a 0.9% difference).